 We moved and bought this home about 2 years ago.
 It had a bunch of bedrooms which was great, but the master was lacking!
 The closet was TINY for two people to share and the shower is not great either (that is our next project, maybe next year).

 - We had a room on the other side of the master and I always thought about how great it would be to turn a bedroom into a closet.
 My husband said this year, “let’s do it!”.
-We’re here to share the transformation with y’all here today.
+We’re here to share this diy home project with y’all here today.

 It started with this hole.
 One that went from the master bedroom into the other one.
 This is the ideal situation when turning a bedroom into a closet, but you could transform a room anywhere in your house really.